 As per the report presented by IBM which surveyed 1900 retail and consumer product companies that too across 23 countries, 85% of the retail companies are planning to implement automation for the supply chain by the year 2021.
 Also, retailers do believe that integrating AI will result in a 10% annual growth.

-Tech giant Amazon was the first company that has explored the potential of AI in the early 2000s and around 35% of the company’s sales showed a great high in the graph due to AI innovations.
+Tech giant Amazon was the first company that explored the potential of AI in the early 2000s and around 35% of the company’s sales showed a great high in the graph due to AI innovations.

-There are many more examples in the list that made can us awestruck, so without further ado, let’s check how Artificial Intelligence in retail industry will get a transformation.
+There are many more examples in the list that made can us awestruck, so without further ado, let’s check how Artificial Intelligence in the retail industry will get a transformation.

-The amalgamation of Artificial Intelligence in retail industry has the potential to bring a revolution in it by helping eCommerce companies to sell their product based on consumer behavior.
+The amalgamation of Artificial Intelligence in the retail industry has the potential to bring a revolution in it by helping eCommerce companies to personalize offerings based on consumer behavior.
 Quality Assurance AI ensures the reliability of AI-driven processes, promising a revolution in retail.
-Moreover, AI can help offline stores in a number of ways.
-There might be chances that next time when you will visit the shop, you might find a robot instead of a salesman selling items along with answering customer’s queries.
+Moreover, AI can help offline stores in several ways.
+There might be chances that the next time you will visit the shop, you might find a robot instead of a salesman selling items along with answering customers’ queries.

-By using Artificial Intelligence in Retail industry, companies can gather and organize massive customer data easily.
+By using Artificial Intelligence in the Retail industry, companies can gather and organize massive customer data easily.
 By using this data, AI can bring out conclusions along with creating a more personalized shopping experience for the users.

-Also, with the help of AI, retailers can figure out about the product’s performance in the market just by learning from past experiences.
+Also, with the help of AI, retailers can figure out the product’s performance in the market just by learning from past experiences.
 And the result will automatically help them in making strategic ideas.

 No doubt, trying out different dresses is overwhelming and unfortunately time-consuming.
-Also, it is not possible to try out each and every clothing option you have or like the most.
+Also, it is not possible to try out every clothing option you have or like the most.
 These things can come to reality with the help of Virtual Trial rooms integrated with AI.